rcavaltw/multiplatform_xcode_error/README.md

 xcodebuild will try to process `Clappr-tvOS-Info.plist`, which it is not supposed to do, as it is this is an iOS build, and the plist refers to a tvOS bundle.
 The warning log also indicates that.
 The build will fail as other resources are not present in iphoneos.

+The same steps will work if you use xcodebuild 10.1